-- Remove the top cover (see "Removing the cover and bezel" on page 115).
-Attention: To ensure proper system cooling, do not leave the top cover off the server for more than 2 minutes. - 3.
+- 1. Read the safety information that begins on page vii and "Installation guidelines" on page 105. - 2.
+Remove the top cover (see "Top cover and bezel" on page 119). - Attention: To ensure proper cooling and airflow, do not operate the server for more than 2 minutes with the top cover removed. - 3.
 Disconnect the power cord from the connector on the back of the power supply. - 4.
-Press the locking latch on the power-supply handle and raise the power-supply handle to the open position. - 5.
-Lift the power supply out of the bay.
+Press the orange locking latch on the power-supply handle and raise the power-supply handle to the open position. - 5.
+Lift the power supply out of the bay. - 6.
+If you are instructed to return the hot-swap power supply, follow all packaging instructions, and use any packaging materials for shipping that are supplied to you.

-To install a hot-swap power supply, complete the following steps:
+To install the replacement hot-swap power supply, complete the following steps:

 - 1. Raise the handle on the power supply to the open position. - 2.
-Place the power supply into the bay and fully close the locking handle. - Connect one end of the power cord for the new power supply into the connector on the back of the power supply, and connect the other end of the power cord into a properly grounded electrical outlet.

-- 4. Make sure that the ac power LED on the top of the power supply is lit, indicating that the power supply is operating correctly.
+Place the power supply into the bay and fully close the locking handle. - 3.
+Connect one end of the power cord for the new power supply into the connector on the back of the power supply, and connect the other end of the power cord into a properly grounded electrical outlet. - 4.
+Make sure that the ac power LED on the top of the power supply is lit, indicating that the power supply is operating correctly.
 If the server is turned on, make sure that the dc power LED on the top of the power supply is lit also. - 5.
-Replace the top cover.
+Install the top cover (see "Top cover and bezel" on page 119).